German ESA astronaut Thomas Reiter during a training exercise at the Neutral Buoyancy Laboratory (NBL) near the Johnson Space Centre (JSC).

 After some postponements, the mission was launched from the Kennedy Space Center in Florida on 4 July 2006, with the STS-121 mission to the ISS.
 As the station's first European, Reiter performed some vital tasks on the ISS, being responsible for navigation and position monitoring as well as evaluating environmental conditions and life-support systems.
 In addition, he performed 19 experiments before finally becoming subject to gravity again on 22 December 2006, having spent 171 days in space.

 Reiter has totalled 350 days in orbit, making him the European astronaut with the most experience.
 Reiter has been a member of the DLR board since 1 October 2007.
-Since 16 April 2011, Reiter is the Director of Human Spaceflight and Operations at the European Space Agency, ESA.
+From April 2011 to December 2015 he was Director of ESA’s Directorate of Human Spaceflight and Operations.
+Thomas Reiter is now ESA Interagency Coordinator and Advisor to the Director General.